AaronMcHale/docker-php-drupal-template/README.md

 ## First run and usage

-Run `docker/build.sh` to build the Docker images, you will need to run this on:
+Run `make` to build the Docker images, you will need to run this on:
 * first time you setup a new system/environment
 * make changes to any of the Dockerfiles and associated files
 * rename the project directory, the name of this directory is used as part of the name of the built images and containers